elotroalex/chiens/_texts/translation.md

 - {:.sp} The Negrophobe.

 - {: .pr} Bastards!
 Death to the thieves!
-(Animals without soul, for whom the whip lends a semblance of conscience once in a while.)
+(Animals without soul, only the whip lends them a semblance of conscience, sometimes.)
 Robbers!
 Thieves!
 Arms in hand, I claim my property, my flock, my legitimate possession, my slaves!

-*(Noise of musketry; the Negroes fired; The Negrophobe falls, and is immediately replaced by "The Negrophile.")*
+*(Noise of musketry; the Negroes fire; The Negrophobe falls, and is immediately replaced by "The Negrophile.")*

-- {:.sp} The Negrophile *(hassling the void.)*
+- {:.sp} The Negrophile *(gesturing to the void.)*

 - {: .pr} Ha! my friends, my dear friends!
 And the gospel said that whoever hates his brother will live in darkness.
 O my friends who live in the dark, in the darkness of your skin, in the darkness of your hearts, I want to bring down, milk, a ray of light ... of love.
 And I will not stop calling you "my friends," my friends, my brothers.